How can asking questions be more powerful than answering them?

 But beyond that we risk losing an opportunity to lead.

-The next time we get with our teams, maybe our thinking shouldn’t focus on having the right answers, but on asking the right questions.
+The next time we get with our teams, maybe our thinking shouldn’t focus on having good answers, but on asking good questions.